Takazudo/jQuery.LazyJaxDavis/_docsrc/index.md

 After the ajax thing was done, you can rip the part of the fetched page using `page.rip('content')`.
 What does this rip from the page?
 It's the html source in the main area, of course.

-But, who can know what the main content is?
+But, how can it know what the main content is?
 You need to add the comment to the html like below.

 {% highlight html %}